 So if game-based training can improve cognitive functions affected by natural ageing, could they also be useful for patients with impaired attention and memory caused by brain tumours or surgery?

-In another, cognitive training exercises appeared to boost the memory skills of children with various types of acquired brain injury3.
+In another study, cognitive training exercises appeared to boost the memory skills of children with various types of acquired brain injury.

 If the brain can be ‘trained’ in this way, it is thanks to neuroplasticity, which allows brain structure and function to adapt as we learn.
 Neural pathways that we frequently use become stronger, while those that we rarely use are lost or ‘pruned’.
 This keeps the brain tidy and efficient, ensuring that we use our energy in the right places.